smallgroupnotes/smallgroupnotes.github.io/docs/defense2019/creation-confusion.md

 ## Conclusion
 * The good news of Genesis 1 is that the God we serve has no rivals!
-	* This sets Genesis 1 apart from all other creation storeis
+	* This sets Genesis 1 apart from all other creation stories
 * God can create new beginnings from the chaos
 * Science and faith do not have to be rivals
 	* God created science, and if he has no rivals, wouldn't he be okay with us asking questions about it?